-Analysis | Gaps in Job Corps program’s covid-19 oversight ‘increased risks’ for students, staff, report says
+Analysis | Gaps in Job Corps program’s covid-19 oversight ‘increased risks’ for students and staff, report says

 Job Corps also was slow to implement remote learning programs, according to the report.
 Many of its students are from low-income households and lack the resources needed for virtual education.
 Even when officials announced the move to remote learning, the report said, they were “aware it could not perform key aspects of basic skills and technical instruction programs virtually.”
 Students at one center waited almost 10 months before getting materials needed to take a basic education test used to determine their skill and academic levels.

 A lack of technology was a big problem.
-Students had cell phones but found them unable to access certain applications.
+Students had cellphones but found them unable to access certain applications.
 More than one-fourth of the students lacked sufficient Internet access, with some reporting standing outside to get a signal.

 Officials ordered 20,000 laptops and portable Wi-Fi hotspot devices after realizing in June 2020 that more than 68 percent of its students needed the equipment.
 But it took months for Job Corps to establish policies covering the use of that equipment.
 Then, some policies actually deterred the use of the equipment.